 The trauma of sexual abuse on a child can have a devastating impact.
 Trauma is the forced reorganization of the brain.
 It can change the way the victim feels about themselves, how they interact with others, and even how they experience the world around them.

-Child abuse isn’t always visible, but sometimes there are indicators.
+More often than not there are no visible signs of Child Abuse, but sometimes there are indicators.
 If you observe any of the following symptoms, take your child to the doctor immediately.

 - Pain, discoloration, bruising, bleeding, or scabs around the mouth, genital, or anus